PascalBod/RTOS-presentation/exercises/01-HelloWorld/README.md

 ```

 You have to insert your code in the `app_init` and `app_process_action` functions.
 You have to do this in the `app.c` file.

+## Roles of components

+The components we added to the project provide the following functions:
+* **IO Stream: STDLIB Configuration**: the IO Stream is a generic stream which provides a common interface to perform I/O operations on different physical interfaces.
+By default, write operations performed on the IO Stream are buffered, i.e. are kept in memory until there is enough data to write, or a specific event occurs.
+This component disables the buffering feature and outputs data as soon as possible
+* **IO Stream: USART**: this component redirects the IO Stream over the Universal Synchronous Asynchronous Receiver Transceiver (USART) interface
+* **IO Stream: Retarget STDIO**: this component retargets stdio (standard C I/O functions) to the IO Stream
+* **Log**: this component provides various functions which can be used to write log messages over the IO Stream

+Note: the `main` function is the default entry point of a C program.